weecology/portalPredictions/profiles.md

 <br>

 ### PH: _Chaetodipus hispidus_, hispid pocket mouse
-the most transient - as the Bailey's decline, will the hispids rise to take their place?
+The hispid pocket mouse looks like a cactus mouse in pocket mouse form; it's the size of _C. baileyi_ with a beautiful orange stripe. _C. hispidus_ has historically been the least frequently recorded species at the site.
+In the past few months, however, we've caught one or two each trapping period.
+Nevertheless, it remains a very transient speices; each individual caught this year has been caught once and then never again.
 <br>

 ### PI: _Chaetodipus intermedius_, rock pocket mouse
-very similar to _C. penicillatus_, but rarely found at the site, perferring a rockier habitat
+_C. intermedius_ is another pocket mouse, though very rarely found at the site as it prefers rockier habitats; it is very similar to _C. penicillatus_ except in habitat preference.
 <br>

 ### PL: _Peromyscus leucopus_, white-footed mouse
-again, super common mouse in US, not all that common at Portal except in removal plots
+This _Peromyscus_ species, while very common throughout the majority of the United States, is not all that common at Portal. _Peromyscus_ are good climbers and, therefore, frequently end up in the full rodent exclosure plots.
+They don't seem to compete well again the kangaroo rats.
 <br>

 ### PM: _Peromyscus maniculatus_, deer mouse
-a species nearly ubiquitous throughout the continental United States, though not a particularly common resident at the site
+Like _P. leucopus_, _P. maniculatus_ is nearly ubiquitous throughout the continental United States though not a particularly common resident at the site.
+Additionally, the desert variants of those two species are challenging to distinguish between.
 <br>

 ### PP: _Chaetodipus penicillatus_, desert pocket mouse